kristin-henry-sf/dataPython/README.md

 * so that it's easy to see which headers are extracted in the cleaned csv.
 Making it easier to go in and modify 'by hand' or with eventual UI for doing this task.

 Headerless columns, with only numerical data, are named 'num' + the index of the column.

+# Coding conventions
+* names: Currently, variable names are in underscore_style and functions are in camelCaseStyle
+* Python version: 2.7 (soon will be Python3 compliant)

 # Testing